Telomelonia/Git-tion/README.md

 # GitHub to Notion Bridge Bot

 A webhook-based application that monitors GitHub issues for specific command comments and automatically creates tickets in a Notion database.
+The bot operates as a dedicated GitHub App with its own identity, ensuring comments and actions appear from the bot account rather than a personal user account.

 ## Features